transcend-io/terraform-provider-transcend/docs/data-sources/data_silo.md

 ### Optional

-- `discoverdby` (String) The ID of the parent data silo that discovered this data silo
+- `discoveredby` (String) The ID of the parent data silo that discovered this data silo
 - `title` (String) The title of the data silo
 - `type` (String) The type of the data silo